realitystrikes/My-Notes/README.md

 <H1>
-This repository has all my interview prep notes
+This repository has all my notes for interview preparation.
+Goodluck, me!
 </H1>